Alexander Haddow

 Sir Alexander Haddow FRS FRSE (18 January 1907 – 21 January 1976) was a Scottish physician and pathologist at the forefront of cancer research in the 1940s.
 He served as Director of the Institute of Cancer Research from 1946 to 1969.
 He was also President of the Universal Union Against Cancer.

 His most important discovery was the Haddow Effect, by which a carcinogenic compound can be used to arrest a cancer whose origin is an unrelated carcinogen.

 Early life

 Haddow was born on 18 January 1907 in Leven, Fife, Scotland to Margaret Docherty, daughter of a coachman, and William Haddow (d.1928) of Newharthill in Glasgow.
 His father and grandfather were coal-miners.

-The family moved to Broxburn, West Lothian where his father ran Green Tree Tavern, a small bar and hotel.
+The family moved to Broxburn, West Lothian, where his father ran Green Tree Tavern, a small bar and hotel.

 At age 10, Haddow fell ill with scarlet fever and remained frail and introverted.
 By age of 11, Haddow also suffered from appendicitis.
 He was much impressed by the family GP, Dr Alexander Scott, who treated him on both occasions and became his role model.
 Dr Scott was known for his studies of skin cancers in the local mining population.
-Haddow attended Broxburn High School then he attended Broxburn Academy, winning the Dux Medal.
+Haddow attended Broxburn High School and then Broxburn Academy, winning the Dux Medal.